-Figure A.6: Diagram of simulated lynx dispersal movement in the lynx SE-IBM.
+Figure A.5: Diagram of simulated lynx dispersal movements in the lynx SE-IBM.
 The loop represents one step.
 Individuals move one cell at the time per step, up to 45 a day or until they find a territory to establish (yellow box).
-Individual movement is constrained by habitat types in their surroundings defined by habitat layer (brown box), probabilities to step into different habitat types and to keep a direction (i.e., correlated movement), and their memory.
-Blue boxes represent mortalities an individual suffers, a spatial one each time reaching a new location, derived from the collision layer (brown box) and a daily one.
+Individual movement is constrained by habitat types in their surroundings defined by “habitat layer” (brown box), probabilities to step into different habitat types and to keep a direction (i.e., correlated movement), and their memory.
+Blue boxes represent mortalities an individual suffers, a spatial one each time reaching a new location, derived from the “collision layer” (brown box) and a daily one.